 Lovely forests cover much of Jeløya, and nature trails abound.
 Luckily, the clearing afforded us a dry spot to appreciate the momentary sunshine.

 On our ride back to our hotel, we made a slight detour to investigate signs pointing to Løvøy Chapel, the smallest of Borre’s three Medieval churches.
 Built in the 1200s, it stands next to St. Olaf’s Well, a holy site visited for centuries by Scandinavians looking to drink of its waters and be healed of whatever ailed them.
-The Reformation in 1536 put a period on Catholic pilgrimages and eventually reduced the tiny stone church to ruins, but people still came to the spring for centuries.
+The Reformation in 1536 put a period on Catholic pilgrimages and eventually reduced the tiny stone church to ruins, but people still continued to drink the spring’s supposedly miraculous waters.
 Restoration efforts began in 1882, but the church didn’t reopen to the public until the 1950s.

 By the 18th century, nothing was left the but the exterior stone walls of the church.
 We weren’t able to get in, but from photos on the badly faded signboard, it showed a single interior room without any sort of partition separating the altar from the congregation.
 Supposedly services are held here every other weekend.
 Of course, we came on the off weekend.